 I can still remember how freaking busy it would be this time of year with those issue.
 But, I was also recently reminded of how many young people that are sick.
 And I’m not talking about the typical flu, pneumonia or even this huge cancer epidemic we have going on.
 It’s all the alcoholism and addiction to pills and drugs killing these young people’s bodies.
 It’s young kids who are acting crazy, hanging out of cars while going 80 miles an hour down the highway, or stopping traffic on busy freeways to go car surfing.
 There’s so many preventable things happening right now and it’s crazy what kids are doing these days.

 As a parent I think to myself, what is going on here?
 Where are the parents in these situations?
 Or are they present and these kids are doing these crazy things anyway?
-Being a parent is stressful enough, but seeing these things as a nurse is even more stressful.
+Being a parent is stressful enough, but seeing these things as a nurse while working in the hospital even more stressful.
 I think to myself, how do I prevent this from happening in my own life?
 All I can think is being present with my girls.
 Teach them what’s right verse wrong.
 Be a good example myself.

 I was just talking with another mom yesterday about this fine line we ride as a parent.
 There’s this feeling of needing to be nice and lenient enough so your kids feel like they can always come to you with anything, but you also have to be strict enough so they know you’re the authority.
 You don’t want to be a pushover, but you don’t want to be overly tough forcing them to be sneaky or hide things from you.